Hotel de la Opera

-Call us on to start planning your vacation to Hotel de la Opera or take a look at our itineraries to Bogota surrounds
+Call us on to start planning your holiday to Hotel de la Opera or take a look at our itineraries to Colombia

-Hotel de La Opera lies at the heart of the historic La Candelaria old quarter of Bogota, home to colorful colonial houses, beautiful churches, art galleries, characterful restaurants and narrow cobbled walkways.
+Hotel de La Opera lies at the heart of the historic La Candelaria old quarter of Bogota, home to colourful colonial houses, beautiful churches, art galleries, characterful restaurants and narrow cobbled walkways.

 Comprising two adjoining historic buildings with elegant facades, Hotel de la Opera was once home to independence hero Simon Bolívar.
 With elegant balconies, classical décor, tiled walkways overlooking courtyards and lined with antique art pieces, a stay at Hotel de la Opera takes you back in time to the colonial and republican eras.